Axway/open-banking-docs/content/en/docs/Overview/solution.md

 {{% alert title="Note" color="primary" %}} For more information on any of these products refer to the [Axway Documentation Portal](https://docs.axway.com/).{{% /alert %}}

-#### API Portal

-The portal delivers the Developer Experience.
-Amplify Open Banking provides a custom template that can be applied to an existing Portal instance or installed from scratch.

 #### API Gateway

 The API Gateway provides access to and protection for your APIs using Axway's industry leading technology.

-#### API Builder

-To integrate with your backend the solution uses API Builder.
-This technology allows an application to be created that can map between the API specification defined by the standards and your existing sources of data.

-On installation these applications will be mapped to our mock backend and will need to be reconfigured appropriately.

 #### Consent management

 Our Consent Management solution is delivered using the [Cloudentity Open Banking Kit](https://cloudentity.com/open-banking/).
 This provides:

 * The means to couple consent with the authentication, authorization, and access control to ensure that Third-Party Applications can access only the information to which they are entitled, and nothing more.
-* An overview for your customers that allows them to browse and revoke consents for Third-Party Applications.
+* An overview for your customers that allows them to browse and revoke consents for Data Recipient Applications.
 * An administration view for your organization that allows you to search and manage your customers' consents.

-Note that in some markets Consent Management must happen at the Third-Party App and consent dashboards are prohibited.
+Note that in some markets Consent Management must happen at the Data Recipient App and consent dashboards are prohibited.

 In such cases the customer-facing aspects of Consent Management can be disabled depending on your organization's position on market regulations.